-Folder Description \Startup\Home The Home file in this folder is opened when the system is launched, if: The user does not have a specified Home Page in Security. • The applicable client-specific Home folder is empty. \Startup\Home\Web Client The Home file in this folder is opened when the system is launched, if: The user does not have a specified Home Page in Security.
-The Web Client is being used.
+Folder Description \Startup\Home The file in this folder is used as the Home file when the system is launched, if: The user does not have a specified home page in Security.The applicable client-specific Home folder is empty. \Startup\Home\Web Client The file in this folder is used as the Home file when the Web Client is launched, if the user does not have a web-enabled home page in Security.
 This folder does not contain a file by default.
 If you want to use a Web Client-specific Home file, you must copy or import a file to this location.
 Any file saved to this location must be form-enabled, or else it will be ignored.
-The file will automatically open as a form in the Web Client environment. \Startup\Home\Excel Client The Home file in this folder is opened when the system is launched, if: The user does not have a specified Home Page in Security.
-The Excel Client is being used.
+The file will automatically open as a form in the Web Client environment. \Startup\Home\Excel Client The file in this folder is used as the Home file when the Excel Client is launched, if the user does not have a web-enabled home page in Security.
 This folder does not contain a file by default.
-If you want to use an Excel Client-specific Home file, you must copy or import a file to this location. \Startup\Home\Windows Client The Home file in this folder is opened when the system is launched, if: The user does not have a specified Home Page in Security.
-The Windows Client is being used.
+If you want to use an Excel Client-specific Home file, you must copy or import a file to this location. \Startup\Home\Windows Client The file in this folder is used as the Home file when the Windows Client is launched, if the user does not have a web-enabled home page in Security.
 This folder does not contain a file by default.
 If you want to use a Windows Client-specific Home file, you must copy or import a file to this location.